 We welcome the forward steps taken by operators and suppliers to position the UK as a leader in the development of open and interoperable RAN technology – and the government has committed £250m of investment to support and accelerate this programme of work.

 This ambition demonstrates the Government’s commitment to delivering its Diversification Strategy and building lasting and sustainable supply for the infrastructure that underpins our entire digital economy.

 Sunsetting 2G and 3G networks

-Finally, following a Diversification Taskforce’s recommendation, the Government has worked closely with industry to establish a date by which all public 2G and 3G networks in the UK will have been switched off.
+Finally, following a Diversification Taskforce’s recommendation, the Government has worked closely with the industry to establish a date by which all public 2G and 3G networks in the UK will have been switched off.

-This next step in the UK’s technological revolution will free up spectrum for 5G and beyond, creating exciting possibilities for our everyday lives and business.
+This next step in the UK’s technological revolution will free up the spectrum for 5G and beyond, creating exciting possibilities for our everyday lives and business.
 The move is also a key step in wider Government measures on introducing new vendors to the UK mobile networks, contributing to nationwide security and resilience.

-Establishing this date is necessary to provide much needed clarity as to the likely commercial longevity of these technologies and will enable users to confidently plan for their future.
+Establishing this date is necessary to provide much-needed clarity as to the likely commercial longevity of these technologies and will enable users to confidently plan for their future.
 Transitioning away from these technologies will improve network efficiency.

 The mobile network operators have confirmed that they do not intend to offer 2G and 3G mobile networks past 2033 at the latest.
 We welcome that some individual operators will switch off their networks, particularly their 3G networks, earlier than this date, and will announce their own plans about when and how they intend to do this.

-The Government welcomes the responsible switch off of these networks, and will continue to work with network operators to ensure a smooth transition that meets the needs of business users and consumers, including vulnerable groups.
+The Government welcomes the responsible switch off of these networks and will continue to work with network operators to ensure a smooth transition that meets the needs of business users and consumers, including vulnerable groups.